It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

 How Spotify Wrapped Began

 The origins of Wrapped go back to 2015 when Spotify first launched “Your Year in Music.”
-The year in review gave each user a personalised but fairly simple recap of their listening habits for the past year, including:
+The year in review gave each user a personalized but fairly simple recap of their listening habits for the past year, including:

 - The songs they listened to the most